opencobra/cobrapy/documentation_builder/simulating.rst

 .. code:: python

-    {reaction: reaction.objective_coefficient for reaction in model.reactions
-            if reaction.objective_coefficient > 0}
+    model.objective

 .. parsed-literal::

-    {<Reaction biomass_iRR1083_metals at 0x660d350>: 1.0}
+    {<Reaction biomass_iRR1083_metals at 0x7f7baba1b290>: 1.0}

-The objective function can be changed by using the function Model.change\_objective, which will take either a reaction object or just its name.
+The objective function can be changed by assigning Model.objective, which can be a reaction object (or just it's name), or a dict of {Reaction: objective\_coefficient}.

 .. code:: python

     # change the objective to ATPM
     # the upper bound should be 1000 so we get the actual optimal value
     model.reactions.get_by_id("ATPM").upper_bound = 1000.
-    model.change_objective("ATPM")
-    {reaction: reaction.objective_coefficient for reaction in model.reactions
-            if reaction.objective_coefficient > 0}
+    model.objective = "ATPM"
+    model.objective

 .. parsed-literal::

-    {<Reaction ATPM at 0x52cb190>: 1.0}
+    {<Reaction ATPM at 0x7f7bac79ef90>: 1}